Highpoint2000/Sysinfo/README.md

 The following variables can be changed in the sysinfo.json:

-  "UpdateInterval": 2000,          // Configure the update interval here (default is 2000) "RestrictButtonToAdmin": false   // Set it to true if the system info button should only be accessible to administrators (default is false)
+    "UpdateInterval": 2000,          // Configure the update interval here (default is 2000) "RestrictButtonToAdmin": true   // Set it to false if the system info button should be accessible for all users (default is true)

 ## Notes: